PrestaShop/docs/src/content/1.7/modules/concepts/hooks/list-of-hooks.md

 ## Full list

 {{% notice tip %}}
-**Tip:** Some hooks whose names include a page or component name are described generically using placeholders.
-If you can't find a hook like `actionAdminCustomersFormModifier`, try searching for `FormModifier`.
+**Search tip:** Some hooks are generated dynamically, so their names are documented in a generic way.

+For example, `actionAdminCustomersFormModifier` is documented as `action<AdminControllerClassName>FormModifier`, so you won't find it if you search for the exact name.
+When you see a controller name or action in the hook name and you can't find it, try searching for a part of the hook name, like `FormModifier`.
 {{% /notice %}}

 {{% funcdef %}}